Go Back

 Instructions

-1. Add all of the ingredients to a large mixing bowl or blender.
+1. Add all ingredients to a blender or large mixing bowl.

 4. Heat a non-stick skillet over medium heat.